Family Mediation FAQ

 Ian Shann was personally involved in family law proceedings and has practiced as a family lawyer for over 25 years, being an Accredited Family Law Specialist for most of this time.
 He has enormous experience in this field.

 Ian has been mediating for almost 10 years and has achieved a success rate of around 90% in getting matters resolved.
-You can read more about our family mediation services here.
+You can read more here about family dispute resolution.

 Move On uses a solution-focused family mediation process– which has been developed to assist you to concentrate on the future and work towards positive solutions.
 It avoids dwelling on the problems of the past and emphasizes the positives of moving on.